OVagamundo/Flashcard-Heroes/docs/UISystem.md

 ### Simulation Phase (The Black Box)
 - **No UI Signals**: The simulation phase (`BattleManager._resolve_combat_phase`) is strictly data-only.
 It **must not** emit UI signals or manipulate the SceneTree.
 - **Unified Stat Modification**: All stat changes use `BattleManager.apply_stat_delta()`.
 This updates the data model and returns the absolute values needed for the `CombatEvent` payload.

+### Strict Decoupling Principle

+> [!CAUTION]
+> **The Most Important Rule:**
+> Simulation and Presentation are completely independent systems connected ONLY by the TurnLog.
+> - Simulation: Mutates data, generates events, manages game state
+> - Presentation: Plays events in order, animates views, never queries game state

+**Simulation Rules:**
+- Effects receive ALL data via `context` parameter
+- Effects NEVER call `get_instance()` or query containers
+- Game state cleanup can be deferred for reaction mechanics
+- This is invisible to presentation

+**Presentation Rules:**
+- Animator plays events sequentially from TurnLog
+- Views are "puppets" - they only know what events tell them
+- NEVER query `BattleManager` or `GachaBallInstance` during playback

+> [!CAUTION]
+> **UUID Lookup Ban (Position Data):**
+> Animations must NEVER query `_visual_registry` to get view positions.
+All positional data must come from `animator.get_snapshot_position(uuid)`, which returns positions captured at animation sequence start.
+This ensures animations work correctly even when views are replaced (e.g., SUMMON replacing a dying unit's slot).
+- Event ordering in TurnLog is the ONLY truth

 ### Presentation Phase (The Playback)
 - **Driven by Events**: The Animator reads `CombatEvent` objects.